Boulcott

-Boulcott is a central suburb of Lower Hutt City situated in the south of the North Island of New Zealand.
+Boulcott is a central suburb of Lower Hutt, in the Wellington Region of New Zealand.
 The suburb lies about a kilometre north-east of the Lower Hutt CBD.

-Boulcott takes its name from Almon Boulcott (1815-1880), who farmed in the area in the 1840s.
-His father, John Ellerker Boulcott (1784-1855), was a director of the New Zealand Company.
+Boulcott takes its name from Almon Boulcott (1815–1880), who farmed in the area in the 1840s.
+His father, John Ellerker Boulcott (1784–1855), was a director of the New Zealand Company.
 Armed conflict took place in the area at Boulcott's Farm in 1846 during the Hutt Valley Campaign.

 Two Lower Hutt hospitals; Hutt Hospital and Boulcott Hospital, lie in Boulcott.